Mali Country Commercial Guide

 Overview

-The Malian Agency for Standardization and Quality Promotion (AMANORM) is the government agency responsible for standards for trade.
-AMANORM created the standard Malinorm (MN) in 2015.
-It is party to the International Organization for Standardization (ISO), the ECOWAS Standards Harmonization Model, the ECOWAS quality policy, the WAEMU quality policy, the Standards and Metrology Institute for Islamic Countries, Codex alimentarius, and the International Plant Protection Convention.
-AMANORM sets Malian standards on the basis of international practices.
+Non-tariff barriers are any restrictions or regulations other than customs duties (such as product standards, import quotas or other measures) which complicate or hinder the import of foreign goods.
+In Mali, the Malian Agency for Standardization and Quality Promotion (AMANORM) is the government agency responsible for overseeing product standards for trade.
+AMANORM sets Malian standards based on international practices and is party to the International Organization for Standardization (ISO), the ECOWAS Standards Harmonization Model, the ECOWAS quality policy, the WAEMU quality policy, the Standards and Metrology Institute for Islamic Countries, Codex alimentarius, and the International Plant Protection Convention.
 The National Food Safety Agency (ANSSA) provides marketing approval for food products.
-However, these agencies are not sufficiently staffed and need capacity building.
 The Ministry of Mines oversees certification of precious metals.
+Imported goods in these sectors must meet the respective agency standards.

-AMANORM developed 477 standards, of which only a handful are mandatory, including the newest standard on food oil to be enriched with vitamin A. The transition government has annual standards work plan.
+AMANORM developed 477 standards for various trade products, of which only a handful are mandatory, including the newest standard on food oil to be enriched with vitamin A. The transition government has an annual standards work plan.
 It created 12 committees in charge of determining standards.
 Each committee is composed of the government’s representatives, consumer associations representatives, experts, and NGOs.
 AMANORM launched the National Mark of Conformity to Standards to promote the observance of standards, to allow companies to foster good quality, and to reduce technical barriers to trade.
-As a party to different international standards organizations, Mali recognizes foreign standards on the basis of reciprocity.

 Testing, Inspection and Certification